jonathand-cf/juleCTF/Luke_7/README.md

 >
 > OBS: Oppgaven er laget i Geogebra 5 Classic.
 Andre versjoner kan være at ikke er 100% kompatible

-**Translation:** "Now we have washed the floor, and we have carried wood.
-We have set up bird streamers, so the only thing missing is to decorate the tree.
-I have made some sketches in GeoGebra about where on the tree the Christmas ornaments should be, based on the flag.
-I have saved the position of the Christmas ornaments in faktiske_julekuler.txt, but I have lost the flag itself.
-Fortunately, I have a backup of my test file geogebratreet.ggb which shows how the position of the Christmas ornaments is calculated."

 ## Files Provided

 - `geogebratreet.ggb` - GeoGebra file containing the encoding mechanism